tonyp7/ImageView/README.md

 <h1 align="center">ImageView</h1>

 <p align="center">
 ImageView is a free and open-source image viewer for Microsoft Windows.
-It focuses primarily on ease of use and aim to remain as lightweight as possible.
+It focuses primarily on ease of use and aims to remain lightweight.
 </p>

 <p align="center">